aws-samples/aws-secure-environment-accelerator/README.md

 ### Using the Installer

+1. Login to the Organization MASTER AWS account where AWS Landing Zone is deployed with AdministratorAccess.
+2. Set the region to Canada (ca-central-1).
+3. Grant the AcceleratorMasterRole access to use the AwsLandingZoneKMSKey.

 #### Create a GitHub Personal Access Token.

 1. You can find the instructions on how to create a personal access token here: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line
 2. Select the scope `repo: Full control over private repositories`.
 3. Store the personal access token in Secrets Manager as plain text.
 Name the secret `accelerator/github-token`.
+   (Store a new secret, Other type of secrets, Plaintext, paste your secret with no formatting no leading or trailing spaces, select DefaultEncryptionKey, Next, set the secret name, Disable rotation, Next, Store)

 #### Create an Accelerator Configuration File

 1. You can use the [`config.example.json`](./config.example.json) file as base.
 2. Make sure to update the account names and email addresses to match the ones in your account.
+   ***THIS REQUIRES EXTENSIVE PREPARATION AND PLANNING***
+   ***Expected file content and values will be defined in future***
 3. Store the configuration file in Secrets Manager as plain text.
 Name the secret `accelerator/config`.

 #### Deploy the Accelerator Installer Stack